HoudiniGraphql/houdini/CONTRIBUTING.md

    how the runtime will handle what's there.
 1. Are there are any validation steps?
 They don't just have to protect the user but can also provide guarantees for the runtime that save you having to check a bunch of stuff when processing a server's response.
 1. Can svelte provide any kind of help to the runtime?
-One of the benefits of the way houdini is organized is that the generated runtime looks like any other code in a user's codebase.
+One of the benefits of generating the entire runtime is that the final code looks like any other code in a user's project.
 This means things like reactive statements and life-cycle functions work out of the box.
 1. Can the feature be implemented as a layer over what the cache already supports?
 Caching in general is a famously tricky problem so it would be nice to avoid adding a lot of complexity if we can.
 It's useful to think of the cache as a "live"